Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Introduction

 where $V_{\psi}$ is a constant depending on $\psi$.
-This special case can be regarded as a special type of asymptotic cloning problem, which has some interest recently.
+This case can be regarded as a special type of asymptotic cloning problem, which garnered some interest recently.
 However, our problem is different from conventional settings of cloning in the following points.
-Although the knowledge of the state to be cloned is not perfect in the conventional setting, our setting assumes the perfect knowledge for the entangled state to be cloned.
-The essential point of our setting is the restriction of our operations to LOCC operations.
-No additional entangled resource are not prepared.
-This is contrastive with the LOCC cloning by the papers \cite{OH06,ACP04} because their setting assumes an imperfect knowledge for the entangled state to be cloned and additional limited entangled resource.
+While the knowledge of the state to be cloned is not perfect in the conventional setting, our setting assumes the perfect knowledge for the entangled state to be cloned.
+The essential point of our setting is that our operations are restricted to LOCC operations and no additional entangled resource are used.
+We note that the papers \cite{ACP04,OH06} also treat cloning problems under LOCC operations, however, their setting assumes an imperfect knowledge for the entangled state to be cloned and additional limited entangled resource unlike our setting.
 To distinguish their setting, we call our setting the LOCC cloning with perfect knowledge, and call their setting the LOCC cloning with imperfect knowledge.

-To characterize the performance, Chiribella {\it et al.} \cite{CYY13} introduced the replication rate as the rate of the incremental copies.
-The formula \ref{exp.clone0} shows that the replication rate of the LOCC cloning with perfect knowledge is 1/2.
+To characterize the performance of cloning, Chiribella et al. \cite{CYY13} introduced the replication rate as the order of the number of the incremental copies after cloning.
+When we apply their definition to the case of LOCC cloning with imperfect knowledge although they discussed the replication rate in the case of another type of cloning, the replication rate is the order of the number $L_n(\psi,\psi|\tau)-n$ of the incremental copies in the optimal LOCC cloning.
+Then, the formula (\ref{exp.clone0}) shows that the replication rate of the LOCC cloning with perfect knowledge is 1/2.